SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 }
 ```

-If you want to have more semantic names of parameters, you can configure a route alias.
-For example in `ConfigModule`:
+To give your parameters more semantic names, you can configure a route alias in the `ConfigModule`, as shown in the following example:

 ```typescript
 routing: {